Pierre Denaut: Life

 Pierre Denaut was born in Montreal on 20 July 1743, the seventh son of André and Françoise Boyer Denaut.
 His father was a stone mason.
 After studying at the Sulpician school in Montreal, in 1758 he entered the Petit Séminaire de Québec, but in the summer of 1759 moved to the Séminaire de Saint-Sulpice in Montreal.
 He was appointed secretary to Étienne Montgolfier, vicar general of Montreal.

 Denaut was ordained priest in 1767 by Bishop Jean-Olivier Briand in the Church of Saint-Pierre, on the Île d'Orléans.
 Shortly after his ordination he served as parish priest at Soulange, having responsibility for the missions at Vaudreuil and Ile Perrot.
 During the American invasion in 1775, he kept his flock faithful to their sovereign.
 In 1788 he was made an archpriest; and in 1790 transferred to Longueuil.

-Also in 1790, Bishop Jean-François Hubert appointed Denaut vicar-general of the Diocese of Quebec.
+Also in 1790, Bishop Jean-François Hubert appointed Denaut vicar-general of the Roman Catholic Archdiocese of Quebec.
 In May 1794 Bishop Bailly, coadjutor to Bishop Hubert, died and Hubert chose Denaut for the position.
 Denaut was consecrated on 29 June 1795 at the Church of Notre-Dame.
 Worn out with his labors, Bishop Hubert resigned in 1797.